Matt Sheldon

-Matt Sheldon is the Director of Research and Football Strategy for the Las Vegas Raiders of the National Football League (NFL).
+Matt Sheldon is the game management coach for the Las Vegas Raiders of the National Football League (NFL).
 He is a professional football coach, analyst and researcher with extensive NFL experience in research/analytics, in-game strategy, coaching and video editing with the New York Jets, Miami Dolphins, Chicago Bears, Minnesota Vikings, Buffalo Bills, St. Louis Rams and New Orleans Saints.
 Additionally, he has worked with the Montreal Alouettes of the Canadian Football League (CFL) and the Wisconsin Badgers of the NCAA.
 Sheldon also served as director of sports solutions development with Zebra Sports, the official provider of player tracking for the NFL.
 Sheldon has consulted with teams and leagues at the professional, olympic, collegiate and high school levels in North America and Europe.
 His areas of focus include strategy/tactics and decision-making, athlete tracking systems and elite athlete performance.
 He is a graduate of the University of Minnesota's Carlson School of Management and the University University of Wisconsin M.B.A.
 Program.

-Coaching/Front Office History
+Coaching/front office history

-Wisconsin Badgers (1997-2000)
+Wisconsin Badgers (1997–2000)

 Sheldon's coaching career began in 1997 at the University of Wisconsin-Madison, where he served as a graduate assistant under head coach Barry Alvarez.
 Sheldon assisted with the defensive secondary.
-In 1998, the Badgers led the NCAA in scoring defense (10.2 points per game) en route to a co-Big Ten championship and 38-31 Rose Bowl victory over UCLA.
+In 1998, the Badgers led the NCAA in scoring defense (10.2 points per game) en route to a co-Big Ten championship and 38–31 Rose Bowl victory over UCLA.
 The following season, the Badgers led the Big Ten in scoring defense (13.2 points/game – fifth nationally), total defense (301.6 yards/game – 14th nationally) and pass efficiency defense (96.3 yards/game – fifth nationally) en route to an outright Big Ten championship and another Rose Bowl victory, this time over Stanford, making the Badgers the first school in Big Ten history to win back-to-back Rose Bowls.
-In the convincing 22-9 victory, the Badgers’ defense held the Cardinal, which ranked sixth nationally in scoring offense (37.2 points/game), to just seven points.
+In the convincing 22–9 victory, the Badgers’ defense held the Cardinal, which ranked sixth nationally in scoring offense (37.2 points/game), to just seven points.
 All four of the Badgers' starting defensive backs in 1999 earned first team, second team or honorable mention all-conference honors.
 The group prominently featured cornerback Jamar Fletcher, who led the NCAA in interceptions (seven) in 1998 and earned numerous All-America honors in ’99.
 In 2000, Fletcher earned consensus All-America honors, was named the Big Ten Defensive Player of the Year and won the Jim Thorpe Award as the nation's most outstanding defensive back.
 Fletcher finished his collegiate career as Wisconsin's all-time leader in interceptions (21).